Frequently Asked Questions

 When will VRE get Wi-Fi?

 Until cell phone towers are put in place all along our railsystem so that riders have 100% connectivity wi-fi will not be available.
-There are signs that freight railroads are working with cell providers to make this happen to help back up a Federally mandated safety program called Positive Train Control, so future wi-fi may become a reality.
-But until then, we do not want our passengers to experience a service that might be more of an inconvenience than a convenience (long buffering, lost connectivity with unsaved documents, frequent timimg out, etc.).
+We do not want our passengers to experience a service that might be more of an inconvenience than a convenience (long buffering, lost connectivity with unsaved documents, frequent timimg out, etc.).

 Will VRE ever have weekend service?